JackHanke/JackHanke.github.io/_tabs/quotes.md

 math: true
 ---

-I collect quotes that I like.
-Here are some!
+I collect quotes.
+Here are some of my faves!

 ---